AI Material & Finish Transfer for Product Images

 Common Mistakes to Avoid

-- Using low-quality or unclear reference images
+- Using low-quality or unclear reference images that the AI cannot interpret accurately

-- Applying style transfer without isolating the correct product surfaces
+- Applying style transfer without isolating the correct product surfaces first

 - Choosing reference materials that conflict with the product's construction

-- Over-applying the effect instead of refining intensity
+- Over-applying the effect instead of refining intensity and coverage with specific prompts

 Related Questions